5 things Google got right in 2019—and 5 it got wrong

 Good: More products are getting smart privacy features

 Truly privacy-sensitive people may never buy into the whole idea of using Google services, since the company does so much of what it does by aggregating information about its users (and using some of that data to target them with ads).
-But compared to Facebook—whose much-anticipated history cleaning tool is a disappointment, at least so far—Google is doing a better job of adding features that let you partake in its offerings while maintaining some control over what the company—or external snoops—know about you.
+But compared to Facebook—whose much-anticipated history cleaning tool is a disappointment, at least so far—Google is doing a better job of adding features that let you partake in its offerings while maintaining some control over what the company, or external snoops, know about you.

 At its I/O developer conference in May, for instance, Google unveiled an “Incognito mode” for Google Maps that lets you quickly shut off the service’s ability to log your real-world wandering.
 It’s a useful feature, and the fact that Google called it Incognito—leveraging the brand of the well-known privacy mode in its Chrome browser—makes it easy to understand.
 Also at I/O, the company introduced the Nest Hub Max, a smart display with a prominent physical switch for shutting off its camera and microphone—part of its overall plan to put actual “off” switches on devices with cameras.
 (To be fair, Facebook put a similar switch on its second-generation Portal and Portal Mini later in the year.)